- Horizontal Linkages (Beyond Extractives)

 Creating Incentives To Increase Economic Links

-- Business support centres and national support systems for innovation are key to enabling the formation of a strong and innovative SME fabric which can serve the extractive sector and other sectors necessitating the same capabilities.
+The development of national support systems for innovation is key to creating economic links between the extractive sector and other sectors that use the same capabilities.

 - South African Mining Equipment and Related Services: Growth Constraints and Policy (David Kaplan)